-Another great thing about spread betting is that you don’t have to wait until the end of the match, season etc… to win your bet and claim your money.
+Another great thing about spread betting is that you don’t have to wait until the end of the match, season etc. to win your bet and claim your money.
 Spread markets are actively changing and the number you bought at may go up or down.
-Say that your team was winning 2-0 and you had bet on a 2 goal margin in the game.
-The trade that you bought at would most likely have gone up.
-You think that the other team looks like they may score at any moment.
-If they do score then you will win less money, so you can “close your bet” early and sell at the new higher price.
-This way you can take an early profit.

 Closing your bet early can also work if you are losing your bet.
 If your team is having a dreadful day and you want to cut your losses and not risk losing any more money, you can close your bet early and accept that you have only lost a fraction of what you could have.

-When spread betting you also don’t need to have your money tied up in the bet.
-With fixed odds betting you bet your stake and wait for the market to finish.
+Another advantage of spread betting is that you also don’t need to have your money tied up in the bet.
+With fixed odds betting, you bet your stake and wait for the market to finish.
 If this is a football match then it could be 90 minutes.
 If it is a season long bet, then it could be 9 months!
-A big advantage of spread betting is that you don’t have to pay the money for the bet up front.
-Bets are settled when the market is over so you don’t have your money locked up for the whole season if you are betting, for example on who may win the Premiership.
+With spread betting you don’t have to pay the money for the bet up front.
+Bets are settled when the market is over so you don’t have your money locked up for the whole season.
+This is a big advantage if for example, you have a long-term bet on who may win the English Premiership.

-How do bookies make money from spread betting?
+How do bookies make money from football spread betting?

-There are also spread bets available for financial markets and they offer a number of advantages over the real thing.
-You can bet on whether a share value will rise or fall, but you can decide what you want to pay for each point change, so you are not restricted to paying the market value for each share.
-This is useful if you are learning or you see a good market, but you can’t afford the shares.
-Another great advantage of financial spread betting is that because it is classed as betting you don’t pay tax on your profits as you would do with real shares.
+Spread betting is not just for football and other sports.
+Financial market spread betting is just as popular, if not more!
+Financial betting this way offers a number of advantages over the real thing.
+One of the biggest advantages is the fact that not only can you bet on whether a share value will rise or fall, but you can decide what you want to pay for each point change.
+This means that you are not restricted to paying the market value for each share.
+This is useful if you are learning, or you see a good market, but can’t afford the shares.
+Another great advantage of financial spread betting is that because it is classed as betting rather than trading you don’t pay tax on your profits as you would do with real shares.
 This means that essentially you have tax free investing.